Anthony-2003/Anthony-2003/README.md

 # 👋 Hi, I’m Anthony Volquez
-- 👀 I'm interested in be Frontend developer
+- 👀 I'm interested in be Frontend developer.
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS and Javascript in a course of udemy.

 <h3 align="left">Languages and Tools:</h3>